Visit

 When it comes to making e-houses, creativity is key.
 We often use different materials and reuse is central to the process.
 Sometimes you'll find these charming e-houses made from old pots, boats and ropes - a true celebration of nature's diversity.

-Our bird keepers are true heroes in this collaboration.
-They take responsibility for looking after the eiders throughout the process.
+Our birdtenders are the real heroes in this story.
+They take responsibility for looking after the eiders throughout the entire process.
 From building nests and making e-houses to warding off potential threats.

 FROM SERIOUSNESS TO ADVENTURE